 • Substantially uninterrupted physical presence, including the months when the student is not in attendance at the College.

-• Maintenance in Maryland and in the county of all, or substantially all, of the student’s possessions.
+• Maintenance in Maryland and the county of all or substantially all of the student’s possessions.

 • Payment of state and local piggyback income taxes on all taxable income earned, including all taxable income earned outside the state.